By Globalization PartnersApril 2020

 Other legal concerns to keep track of when hiring and paying international employees include the documentation required by each country.
 In the U.S., for example, employees need to provide proof of citizenship or the right to work in the country, such as a passport, when they are hired.
 In other countries, an employee might need to present a national insurance number before they are hired.

 Timekeeping can be a bigger concern when paying international employees compared to paying those who live and work in the U.S. In the U.S., non-exempt employees receive overtime pay once they’ve worked more than 40 hours in a week, but there’s no upper limit on how many hours per week a person over age 16 can work.
 That’s not the case in other countries.
 In many countries in the EU, for instance, the working week is capped at 48 hours.
 In China, labor law caps the working week at 44 hours.
 To avoid going over the limit, it’s essential that an international payroll system includes a method to accurately record and report time.

 Employees who live and work in the EU want to be paid in euro, while people living and working in the UK want to be paid in pounds.
 Paying your international team in the currency of their respective countries is beneficial for them but can be complicated for you.
 For example, if a foreign currency increases in relation to the dollar, your business can end up paying your international employees considerably more than you initially agreed.

-One way to manage the difficulties created by fluctuating currencies is to outsource payroll to a PEO, which can act as the employer of record for your international team members.
-Your company can pay the PEO employees in your local currency, and the PEO can issue paychecks in the currency of the employees’ country.
+One way to manage the difficulties created by fluctuating currencies is to leave payroll logistics to an EOR.
+Your company can pay your employees in your local currency, and the EOR can issue paychecks in the currency of the employees’ country.